saic-oss/venus-demo/README.md

 ### Packaging as jar

-To build the final jar and optimize the Example_Project application for production, run:
+To build the final jar and optimize the Venus application for production, run:

 ```